- This event has passed.

 Guest Seminar: Engineering Resilience for Cognitive Systems

-We are pleased to share this open seminar from guest speaker Professor Mario Trapp, Director of the Fraunhofer Institute for Cognitive Systems at IKS (Munich, Germany).
+We are pleased to share this open seminar from guest speaker Professor Mario Trapp, Director of the Fraunhofer Institute for Cognitive Systems IKS (Munich, Germany).
 It takes place in conjunction with a Half-time PhD Seminar & Discussion (13.00-15.00 Efficient Strategies for Safety Assurance of Automated Driving) and an Interactive Workshop (15.30-17.00 Holistic Technological Perspectives on Safety of Automated Driving Systems -Methods for Provision of evidence).
 If you are interested in joining for some or all of this Resilience Meets Assurance day, please email firstname.lastname@example.org to register, stating which session(s) and whether you would like to join in real life (KTH Campus) or via Zoom.
 (Members can accept the Outlook invitations.)

 ABSTRACT: Resilience is currently one of the most popular terms as soon as it comes to the quality of software-intensive systems.
 Mostly, however, it is just used as a modern label for existing dependability concepts.
 But resilience is much more than that.
 It stands for the property of a system to optimize utility whilst preserving safety in uncertain contexts.
 This means a tremendous change of principles.
 Resilience is about building flexible structures that are capable to adapt to even unforeseen contexts by changing their structure and their behavior – it is the goal to optimize utility whilst preserving safety, it is not the goal to preserve a fixed structure and behavior that were specified a-priori without knowing the contexts the system would have to face.
 To this end, systems must become aware of their own state and context and adapt themselves, i.e. yielding real resilience requires self-adaptivity, which comes along with a long list of challenges if it comes to safety-critical systems.